Bat Yam: Transportation

 Two railway stations opened in the city in 2011 as part of the new Tel Aviv–Rishon LeZion West line: Bat Yam–Yoseftal railway station and Bat Yam–Komemiyut railway station.

 Bat Yam is served by the Red Line of the Tel Aviv Light Rail since August 18, 2023, and is planned to be served by the Metro line M3.
 The city will be the terminus for both lines and the lines will meet at the new Yoseftal Station.

 The city will be served by the Ayalon Route of the Ofnidan bike path network.

+Voting Patterns

+In the 2022 election, 57 percent of voters in Bat Yam voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 40 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.4 percent voted for the Arab parties.